 In the field of heat transport, one of the most controversial topics is on finding analytic descriptions of heat transport in periodic nanoscale structures.
-Even by simplifying the geometry to one dimensional linear spring mass systems, transfer mechanisms, which were first investigated by Schrödinger in 191414 and Peierls in 192915 during the last century, are still frequently studied.
-In the discussion on transfer mechanisms, onedimensional chains of springs and masses are peculiar systems.
+Even by simplifying the geometry to one dimensional linear spring mass systems, transfer mechanisms, which were first investigated by Schrödinger in 1914 and Peierls in 1929 during the last century, are still frequently studied.
+In the discussion on transfer mechanisms, one-dimensional chains of springs and masses are peculiar systems.
 Although they are many-particle systems, they do not behave like thermodynamic ensembles since they do not equilibrate.
-This leads to unexpected behavior also in terms of thermal transport like the Fermi-Pasta-Ulam paradox.156 Specifically, 1D chains do not follow Fourier's law,^{157,158} equating the heat flux density \dot{Q} to the constant thermal conductivity \bar{k} times the temperature gradient ∇T .
-In the classical 3-dimensional case, the thermal conductivity thereby is defined as the amount of heat flowing through a plate of a particular area and thickness at a given temperature gradient between the opposing areas (units W/m K).
-However, by only discussing Fourier's law in a 1-dimensional case, the heat flux cannot be normalized on a particular area and the unit of the thermal conductivity is reduced to W m/K. Especially, for linear (1D) chains, it is found that the thermal chain conductance diverges with chain length $L = a \cdot N$, with N as the number of elements in the chain and a as the distance between two elements, as $k \propto N^{\alpha}$, with $\alpha > 0$, instead of being a material-intrinsic property as required for Fourier's law (k = const. or α = 0).
-After extensive investigation, ^{15, 157, 158} it was concluded from simulations that α = 1/3 is a typical value for long chains (N > 100).
-The thermal conductance G_m (units W/K) of a single chain,
+This leads to unexpected behavior also in terms of thermal transport like the Fermi-Pasta-Ulam paradox.
+Specifically, 1D chains do not follow Fourier's law, equating the heat flux density $\dot{Q}$ to the constant thermal conductivity $\bar{k}$ times the temperature gradient $\nabla T$ .
+In the classical 3-dimensional case, the thermal conductivity thereby is defined as the amount of heat flowing through a plate of a particular area and thickness at a given temperature gradient between the opposing areas (units W/m· K).
+However, by only discussing Fourier's law in a 1-dimensional case, the heat flux cannot be normalized on a particular area and the unit of the thermal conductivity is reduced to W· m/K. Especially, for linear (1D) chains, it is found that the thermal chain conductance diverges with chain length $L = a \cdot N$ , with N as the number of elements in the chain and n as the distance between two elements, as n0, with n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n0, instead of being a material-intrinsic property as required for Fourier's law (n1, law (n1) and n2, law (n3) and n3 are law (n3) as a typical value for long chains (n3).
+The thermal conductance n3 is a typical value for long chains (n3).
+The thermal conductance n4 is a single chain,

-$$\dot{Q} = \bar{k} \,\nabla T \,, \tag{5.1}$$
+$$\dot{Q} = \bar{k} \, \nabla T \,, \tag{5.1}$$